-The Grady-White warranty is located in the last chapter of this manual.
-Upon the purchase of your new Grady-White Boat, the dealer will submit the required warranty information to the factory.
+The Grady-White warranty is located on the next to last page of this manual.
+Upon the purchase of your new Grady-White Boat, the dealer will fill out a warranty card.
+This card will be kept on file at the dealership and at the Grady-White factory.
+A copy will be provided for your records and should be kept with other valuable documents for future reference.
 For questions regarding your warranty please contact your dealership.